mmadsen/lnraw/_posts/2014-10-6-ctmixtures-calibration-part2.md

 So this suggests that looking at summary statistics for the Slatkin values was misleading.
 Perhaps the neutral model is functioning just fine.

-And, which might be interesting from a research perspective, that intersecting traits and looking at the Slatkin tests of the configuration frequencies doesn't give you a uniform distribution of Slatkin test values even with a neutral model:
+And, which might be interesting from a research perspective, that intersecting traits and looking at the Slatkin tests of the configuration frequencies doesn't give you a uniform distribution of Slatkin test values even with a neutral model-

 ![Figure 2:  Slatkin exact test values for configurations of all dimensions/loci](/images/ctmixtures-eq2-config-slatkin.png)